ArtistsMuseumsStyles & Techniques

 Budding Stars at Work: Robert Adam and Thomas Chippendale

 Dumfries House, located in East Ayrshire in the South of Glasgow, was designed by the Adam brothers and hosts an original Chippendale collection.
 The mansion is a classic association of Palladian architecture with rococo interiors.
-It still truthfully captures today how the British aristocracy was living in the 18th century during the Georgian era.
+It still truthfully captures today how the British aristocracy lived in the 18th century during the Georgian era.

 Aerial view of Dumfries House.
 By Allan Pagaran.